mackieks/thundervolt/hardware/ASSEMBLY.md

 ## Bring-Up

-Once the board is fully assembled and cleaned, you can program it.
+Once the board is fully assembled and cleaned, you can flash it.
 Congrats!

 <img src="../images/assembly/IMG_20240707_173713.jpg"/>

+Thundervolt must be powered from the VBAT and GND pads in order to be flashed!
 Connect a 2.5V - 5.5V supply (or 1S li-ion battery) to VBAT and GND.
 Measure voltage between 1.8V_ALW and GND at the programming pads to confirm the LDO is outputting 1.8V.

 <img src="../images/assembly/IMG_20240707_175258.jpg"/>